robvanson/akouste/Audiotest_markdown.md

 <center>

 # akoúste test for local audio

 [[[A]]]

 ## {{{!answerstogo!|font-weight:bold}}} answers to go

 Minimal test of audio.
 Uses two sounds<sup>1</sup> from ./Stimuli as listed in Audiotest_stimuluslist.js (in the same folder as the web page) or web audio when this stimuluslist is not available.

-For it to work, JavaScript should be allowed, *Third-party cookies* should be allowed (Chrome and derived browsers),  or *cross-site tracking* should be allowed (ie, *not* prevented, Safari).
+For it to work, JavaScript should be allowed, *Third-party cookies* should be allowed (Chrome, Edge and derived browsers),  or *cross-site tracking* should be allowed (ie, *not* prevented, Safari).
 Firefox and derived browsers seem to work in most settings.
+Internet Explorer (IE) does not work.

 </center>